susanyang17/doc/dev-ref/Get_Spreadsheet_Up_and_Running_Quickly.md

 uncomment those ZK dependencies and set property `zk.version` to 6.5.5.

 Also note that starting from version 3.5, evaluation copies are renamed with a post-fix of Eval.
-For example the version number of ZSS 3.5.0 evaluation copy is now 3.5.0-Eval.
+For example the version number of Keikai 3.5.0 evaluation copy is now 3.5.0-Eval.

 ## Trouble Shooting